adamstark/AudioFile/README.md

 This simply reflects the data type you would like to use to store the underlying audio samples.
 You can still read or write 8, 16 or 24-bit audio files, regardless of the type that you use (unless your system uses a precision for floats less than your desired bit depth).

+I have heard of people using the library with other types, but I have not designed for those cases.
+Let me know if you are interested in this supporting a specific type more formally.

 Versions
 -------